 - A pre-operative assessment, to make sure your pet is healthy.

 - General anaesthetic, including monitoring of vital parameters by a dedicated nurse.
 All patients have an intravenous cannula placed, which should be standard for any anaesthetic.
 You can read more about our anaesthetics here.

 - Pain relief on the day of the procedure, which lasts for 24 hours.

-- Full theatre attire including disposable surgical gloves, gowns and drapes.
-These are more expensive than traditionally used washable gowns and drapes, but we believe they help to minimise the risk of a surgical infection.
+- All our surgery is performed to the highest standards, and this includes neutering.
+This means we wear full theatre attire i.e. theatre scrubs, theatre shoes, and use disposable surgical gloves, gowns and drapes to minimise potential infection.
+This is more expensive than traditional veterinary methods (everyday clothes and re-used drapes), but is considered gold standard in human surgery.
+We believe your pet deserves equally high standards.
 We are confident in our levels of sterility, so we have no need to give your pet antibiotics for routine surgery – this is important in preventing antibiotic resistance.

-- “Swaged on” suture material for any knots or stitches – this is more expensive than the traditionally used “suture on a reel”.
-It means an individual pack of suture material is opened for your pet, with a brand new needle that does not need to be threaded on.
+- “Swaged on” suture material for any knots or stitches – this is more expensive than the traditionally used “suture on a reel” but guarantees sterility.
+It means an individual pack of suture material is opened for your pet, with a brand new needle that does not need to be threaded on – this causes less tissue damage and therefore less pain.
 We believe this is better surgical procedure and it is standard in human medicine.
 For most pets we put in dissolvable skin stitches, as we find they are better tolerated by the patient.

 - A discharge with a nurse, who can advise you on how to look after your pet after the procedure.
 We stock a light and easily digestible recovery food to help get your pet eating again after the operation.